 All Other Employees: Include faculty members and other Bentley staff employees who do not fall under the categories of Confidential Employees or Responsible Employees.
-While these employees do not have any expectation to keep shared concerns confidential and are not required to report those concerns, the University encourages them to assist an individual who shares concerns.
+While these employees do not have any expectation to keep shared concerns about sexual or gender-based violence or misconduct confidential and are not required to report those concerns, the University encourages them to assist an individual who shares such concerns.
 Individuals may seek advice from any other these employees on campus after an incident occurs.
 If you are unsure of someone's duties and ability to maintain your privacy, ask them before you talk with them.
+This policy is intended to make members of the community aware of the various reporting and confidential disclosure options available to them.
+Ideally, this information will inform individuals so they can make deliberate choices about where to turn should they experience sexual misconduct, gender-based harassment, discrimination, and/or retaliation.
+Bentley encourages impacted parties to talk to someone identified in one or more of these groups.